 Everyday Duties of a Counsellor

-- Helping patients to see things more clearly or in another way
+- Helping clients to see things more plainly or in a different way

-- Liaising with others (when necessary) to help make changes happen
+- Liaising with others (when needed) to help any changes happen

-- Asking questions, listening attentively and affirming your understanding
+- Asking questions, listening attentively and confirming your understanding

-- Creating a contract to establish what is going to be covered during the sessions
+- Setting up a contract to establish what is going to be covered during the sessions

 Counselling Services in Shrewsbury